-Perhaps the most common question people have is what exactly is a muscle car.
-The term wasn’t even used until the late 1970s, in the 1960s there were often called “Super Cars” if called anything at all.
+Perhaps the most debated definition in the car community is what exactly is a muscle car.
+The term wasn’t even used until the late 1970s.
+In the 1960s they were often called “Super Cars” if called anything at all.
 Therefore, the actual definition of a muscle car, or which models were muscle cars, is a topic that is often disputed.
 Here is the general interpretation of what is a muscle car and what cars qualify, and which don’t.

 |AMC AMX||Yes||Pony Car||Even though it only has two seats, because it is based on the Javalin, it is a muscle car|

 |AMC Javelin||No||Pony Car||Only the AMX variation or big block V8s are considered muscle cars|

 |Buick GS||Yes||Intermediate Muscle Car||Based on Buick Skylark|

 |Buick Riviera||No||Personal Luxury Car||Too expensive and big|

 |Buick Skylark (non-GS)||No||Intermediate Car||Only GS versions are considered muscle cars|

 |Chevrolet Camaro||Yes||Pony car||Only SS and Z28 models are considered muscle cars|

 |Chevrolet Chevelle SS||Yes||Intermediate Muscle Car||Only SS versions are considered muscle cars|

 |Chevrolet Chevelle (non-SS)||No||Intermediate||Only SS versions are considered muscle cars|